SanderMertens/flecs/docs/Queries.md

 Likes(This, Alice)
 ```

-The term "object" is borrowed from English grammar.
+The term "object" is borrowed from English grammar and has nothing to do with the OOP meaning of object (as in an instance of a class).
 In the sentence "Bob likes Alice", "Bob" is the subject, and "Alice" is the object.

 ### Component
 When a term refers to a component, it appears as a predicate with a single argument (subject).
 Components are typically referred to by their language types in APIs.
 While the query DSL is agnostic to this, the bindings provide dedicated ways for setting a component for a term.